 Road trips are in my DNA.
 I can pack a car like I’m playing luggage Tetris.
 I know all the fun things to see when we stop for food, and have enough provisions packed that we never have to stop and see them.
-I have travel activities tucked away, and a Travel Scavenger Hunt for Tweens and Teens ready to play as soon as we reach the highway.
+I have travel activities tucked away, the tween travel tips memorized, and a Travel Scavenger Hunt for Tweens and Teens ready to play as soon as we reach the highway.
 If you found us from Carla Schauer Designs, welcome to Meander & Coast!

 You know how we always say we won’t turn into our parents?
 That we’ll do things differently, and never EVER do what made us roll our eyes as kids all those years ago?

 Please tell me I’m not the only one out here making my kids’ eyes roll.

 You see, I make my kids turn off their electronic devices in the car during road trips and play silly games, just like my parents made me do.
 Of course I was turning off my Walkman, and they have tiny mini computers.
 But I remember thinking my grumpy teenager thoughts, just like I can see my own tween and teens thinking theirs.